-1 | ConvertPeriod = ConvertRate
+1 / ConvertPeriod = ConvertRate

-Post-triggered data acquisition allows you to view only data that is acquired after a trigger event is received.
-A typical post-triggered DAQ sequence is shown in the following figure.
+An acquisition with post-trigger data allows you to view data that is acquired after a trigger event is received.
+A typical post-trigger DAQ sequence is shown in the following figure.
 The sample counter is loaded with the specified number of post-trigger samples, in this example, five.
-The value decrements with each pulse on AI Sample Clock until all desired samples have been acquired.
+The value decrements with each pulse on AI Sample Clock, until all desired samples have been acquired.

-Figure 25.
-Post-triggered Data Acquisition Example
+Figure 1.
+Typical Post-triggered DAQ Sequence

-Pre-triggered data acquisition allows you to view data that is acquired before the trigger of interest, in addition to data acquired after the trigger.
-The following figure shows a typical pre-triggered DAQ sequence.
-AI Start Trigger (ai/StartTrigger) can be either a hardware or software signal.
+An acquisition with pre-trigger data allows you to view data that is acquired before the trigger of interest, in addition to data acquired after the trigger.
+The following figure shows a typical pre-trigger DAQ sequence.
+The AI Start Trigger signal (ai/StartTrigger) can be either a hardware or software signal.
 If AI Start Trigger is set up to be a software start trigger, an output pulse appears on the ai/StartTrigger line when the acquisition begins.
-When the AI Start Trigger pulse occurs, the sample counter is loaded with the number of pre-triggered samples, in this example, four.
+When the AI Start Trigger pulse occurs, the sample counter is loaded with the number of pre-trigger samples, in this example, four.
 The value decrements with each pulse on AI Sample Clock.
-The sample counter is then loaded with the number of post-triggered samples, in this example, three.
+The sample counter is then loaded with the number of post-trigger samples, in this example, three.